ekleinod/countdown/README.md

 See [Wiki](countdown/wiki/Home) for more information.

-The basic code is derived from [](http://sourceforge.net/projects/countdown/)
+The basic code is derived from [sourceforge project countdown](http://sourceforge.net/projects/countdown/)